gpertea/stringtie/README.md

 ##Running StringTie

-Run stringtie from the command line like this: stringtie <aligned_reads.bam> [options]
+Run stringtie from the command line like this:
+'''
+stringtie [options] <aligned_reads.bam>
+'''
-The main input of the program is a SAMtools BAM file with RNA-Seq mappings sorted by genomic location (for example the accepted_hits.bam file produced by TopHat).
+The main input of the program is a SAMTools BAM file with RNA-Seq mappings sorted by genomic location (for example the accepted_hits.bam file produced by TopHat).